liebke/mechanician/examples/notepad/README.md

 ```

-### Combining Notepads with Other AITools

-*Notepads* can be combined with other *AITools* to enable the AI pass facts from the *Notepad* as parameters to other tools without needing to prompt the user for information it already knows from its *Notepad*.

-For example, in the Notepad Example project, the AI can use the `get_weather` method of the `MiddleEarthWeatherAITools` class to get the weather at a location it knows from its *Notepad* and use the `current_datetime` tool get the time to pass.

 #### Passing Multiple AITools to a TAGAI

-You can pass multiple *AITools* to a *TAGAI* by passing a list of *AITools* to the `tools` parameter.
+You can pass a list of self-explanatory *AITools* to the `tools` parameter when initializing a *TAGAI*.

 ```python
 from mechanician.tools.weather import MiddleEarthWeatherAITools